 - if you have allergies to medicines, foods, or other substances

-- if you have liver or kidney problems, thyroid or adrenal gland problems, or bleeding problems (eg, hemorrhage)
+- if you have asthma, thyroid problems, pituitary gland problems, adrenal gland problems, or bleeding or clotting problems

 Some MEDICINES MAY INTERACT with menotropins.
 However, no specific interactions with menotropins are known at this time.
 Tell your health care provider if you are taking any other medicines.